jculvey/cf-bindings-poc/README.md

 The code here is very rough at the moment, only aimed at validating the concept at the most basic level for each framework

+> [!NOTE]
+> We've verified that production builds still works as intended for each framework (having potential dev wrangler logic tree-shaken away)

 Things that still need to be done:
-- Verying `build` still works as intended for each framework
 - Testing bindings types other than KV
 - Identifying what if any frameworks if any would benefit from the help of a library function (ideally, wrangler export)